 Ron is a Guest Master Pastry Chef-Instructor at New York City’s renowned International Culinary Center (founded as the French Culinary Institute).
 He teaches the fine points of his cake art to the career students of both the Professional Pastry Arts program as well as the specialized Cake Techniques & Design course.

-Ron also offers a limited number of master classes at different locations around the US and abroad, which are listed on our Facebook page.
+Ron also offers classes at his studio+bakery located in the Garment District of New York City where students can learn the art of making sugar flowers as well at different locations around the US and abroad, which are listed on our Facebook page and on Instagram.

 We try to accommodate everyone’s schedule, but most appointments are made during business hours, Monday through Friday, 9 a.m. to 4 p.m.; consultations and tastings last about an hour.
-In the busy season (April through June and September through October), we need to concentrate on completing orders and, therefore, during that time frame, sessions are scheduled from Monday to Thursday.
-Unfortunately, because we are almost always in production or on location on weekends, we are rarely able to schedule a tasting for the weekend.
+In the busy season (April through June and September through October), we need to concentrate on completing orders, therefore, during that time frame, sessions are typically scheduled from Monday to Thursday, but we can occasionally accommodate a Friday appointment.
+Unfortunately, because we are almost always in production or on location on weekends, we are unable to schedule a tasting for the weekend.